Strong law of large numbers and L log L condition for supercritical branching processes: Introduction and main results

 where $\eta \in (0,1)$ and $V\geq h$ is a Lyapunov function which quantifies the impact of the initial type in the speed of convergence and $C$ is a constant.
 The condition \eqref{UCsg} of \cite{asmussen1976strong} amounts to requiring $V=h$.
-Among the new situations covered by our results, the case where $V=1$ and $h$ vanishes at a boundary is interesting, see Section \ref{sec:Bdiffusion} for an example.
-The case of a non bounded domain $\mathcal X,$ where $V$ grows to infinity faster than $h$ provides another relevant class of examples, see for instance \cite{bansaye2022non, tomavsevic2022ergodic, bansaye2023growth} and our last application in Section \ref{GFMod}.
+Among the new situations covered by our results, the case where $V=1$ and $h$ vanishes at the boundary is interesting, see Section \ref{sec:Bdiffusion} for an example.
+The case of a non-bounded domain $\mathcal X,$ where $V$ grows to infinity faster than $h$ provides another relevant class of examples, see for instance \cite{bansaye2022non, tomavsevic2022ergodic, bansaye2023growth} and our last application in Section \ref{GFMod}.
 We also want to allow sub-geometric convergence of the renormalized semigroup, as in \cite{asmussen1976strong}.
-We are motivated in particular by polynomial speed and refer to \cite{canizo2023harris, cloez2024fast} and to Section \ref{sec:HouseOfCards} for an application.
+We are motivated in particular by polynomial speed and refer to \cite{canizo2023harris, cloez2024fast} and to Section \ref{sec:HouseOfCards} for details.